MatisseBE/vLARA/README.md

 Gitlab project:
 https://gitlab.com/portugal-vacc/eaup

-**Looking for a front end dev to visualise areas (Gantt type charts and maps).
+**Looking for a front end web dev to visualise areas (Gantt type charts and maps).
 Please get in touch if you are interested.**

 ## What?